cavenderbi/blog/_posts/2022-02-04-helloworld.md

 ![](/blog/fixedarrows.gif)

 The plan from here is to add support for multiple projectiles and killable enemies.
+My partner in crime is working on re-drawing the wall sprites and creating a few new rooms.